eduvpn/documentation/DEPLOY_DEBIAN.md

 ---

-For simple one server deployments and tests, we have a deploy script available you can run on a fresh Debian 9 installation.
+For simple one server deployments and tests, we have a deploy script available you can run on a fresh Debian 9 or 10 installation.
 It will configure all components and will be ready for use after running!

 Additional scripts are available after deployment: